Detecting Cloud-Based Phishing Attacks by Combining Deep Learning Models: Evaluation

-On these images, our visual similarity model could detect the correct target brand in top-10 matches with 47\% accuracy.
-The main reason for such low performance is that the test image layout (background and foreground colors, button position and color, size etc.) for many brands is significantly different from the training image layout of the respective brands.
+On these images, our visual similarity model could detect the correct target brand in top-10 matches with 59\% accuracy.
+The main reason for this relatively poor accuracy is that the test image layout (background and foreground colors, button position and color, size etc.) for many brands is significantly different from the training image layout of the respective brands.
 This is evident from a relatively high value of the top-1 match distance as shown in Figure~\ref{fig:visualphish_largeclouddataset}.
-The figure shows that, for three out of five samples, the top-1 match distance is greater than 3 and those matches are incorrect.
-The AT\&T image is matched to a Paypal image with a smaller distance of 2.44 because the two pages are visually similar.
-This suggests that including cloud-based phishing images in the training of the visual similarity model will improve the model performance on such attacks.
-Another point is that, for the same 153 URLs whose screenshots are tested here, the New-3 model discussed earlier detected 78\% URLs as phishing.
+The figure shows that, for three out of five samples, the top-1 match distance is greater than 3.0 and those matches are incorrect.
+In the 5th column, the AT\&T image has been matched to a Paypal image and the distance of 2.44 is smaller than 3.0 because the two pages are visually similar.
+This suggests that including cloud-based phishing images in the training of the visual similarity model will improve the model performance on cloud-based phishing.
+Another point is that, for the same 405 URLs whose screenshots are tested here, the New-3 model discussed earlier detected 69\% of URLs as phishing, which is higher than 59\% of VisualPhishNet.
 This supports our original hypothesis: a combination of deep learning models is needed to detect the cloud-based phishing attacks.